nikitavoloboev/data/sharing/rules.md

 - Don't compare myself to other people.
 - Be consistent.
 - Don't waste food/items.
-- Adjust these rules and my workflow to match what I have learned.
+- Adjust rules and my workflow to match what I have learned.
 - Follow these rules!

 ## Work